Scarning: Church

 The Parish Church of St Peter and St Paul has occupied its prominent position since the 12th century.
 It is known to have had a rector since 1299.
 The whole building, mainly in the Perpendicular style, was extensively restored in 1869, when the gable of the chancel roof was raised to its original pitch for £1000.
 In 1894 the tower was restored, the nave buttresses were rebuilt, and new churchyard gates were fitted – all at the expense of Dr Augustus Jessopp.

 The single gate was replaced in the 1950s by Scarning Mothers' Union and refurbished in 2007 in memory of Fred and Lilian Hoskins.
-The churchyard was levelled and reseeded in 1970.
+The churchyard was levelled and re-seeded in 1970.
 Scarning Parish Council contributes to its upkeep.
 The church and vestry were given a new roof in 1979 and the double gates replaced in the 1980s.
 Care of the building continues.
 Recent improvements include a PA system with loop induction and a ramp to help with access.
-Switch gear and heating were replaced in 2007 with the help of a grant from National Lottery (United Kingdom) Awards for All.
+Switch gear and heating were replaced in 2007 with the help of a grant from National Lottery Awards for All.